1201 Main Street, Sebastian, FL 32958

 In 2009, Deputy Chief Witt was selected to sit on the board of directors for the South Eastern SWAT Association as the Florida representative, and served a two year commitment.
 He has also worked as an adjunct instructor for Indian River State College.
 Deputy Chief Witt holds an Associate's Degree in Criminal Justice from Indian River State College, and a Bachelor’s Degree in Public Administration from Barry University.

-Commander Dan Acosta serves as the Support Services Commander, which includes the Criminal Investigations Division, the Communications Center, the Records Division, School Resource and Community Policing Enforcement (COPE).
+Captain Dan Acosta serves as the Operations Captain, which includes Road Patrol, the Criminal Investigations Division, the Communications Center, School Resource Officers, Community Policing Enforcement (COPE), and the Volunteer Program.
 He obtained an Associate in Science degree for Criminal Justice from Brevard Community College and earned his Bachelor of Science degree with a major in Administration from Barry University.

 Captain Acosta began his law enforcement career in 1995 when he attended the Police Academy in Brevard County and worked for the Fellsmere Police Department prior to being hired at Sebastian Police Department in 1999.
 His experience includes working as a Patrol Officer, Field Training Officer, Detective, Shift Corporal, Patrol Sergeant, Detective Sergeant, tactical member of the Special Response Team (SWAT) and as a Hostage Negotiator.
 He has also served as the background investigator for all positions hired within the Police Department and as a Computerized Voice Stress Analyzer (CVSA) operator for both investigative and employment selection purposes.